isodiff/SqueezeBot/wiki.md

     1. nekos.life

 ## Project Status
 The **project status** is actively updated.
-It has 3 possible states: "Actively Maintained", "Under Development" and "Deprecated"
+The current state is "Under Development", but it might change to two other states: "Actively Maintained" or "Deprecated"
 <p align="center">
 	<img src="https://files.catbox.moe/vn3rnk.png"
 	        width="300"